windrnr/gogrep/README.md

 # GoGrep
-This is a port of the minigrep excercise in the RustBook written in Go.
+This is a port of the minigrep exercise in the RustBook written in Go.